microsoft/Kusto-Query-Language/doc/functions/user-defined-functions.md

 ### Examples of user-defined functions

+The following section shows examples of how to use user-defined functions.

-**User-defined function that uses a let statement**
+#### User-defined function that uses a let statement

-The following example shows a user-defined function (lambda) that accepts a parameter named *id*.
-The function is bound to the name *Test* and makes use of three **let** statements, in which the *Test3* definition uses the *id* parameter.
+The following example shows a user-defined function (lambda) that accepts a parameter named *ID*.
+The function is bound to the name *Test* and makes use of three **let** statements, in which the *Test3* definition uses the *ID* parameter.
 When run, the output from the query is 70:

 ```kusto
 let Test = (id: int) {